 Martha Stewart Just Shared Her Favorite Thanksgiving Cocktail and We Can’t Wait to Try It

-This Thanksgiving cocktail is sure to set the mood for the holiday festiviites.
+This Thanksgiving cocktail is sure to set the mood for the holiday festivities.

 Martha Stewart’s favorite Thanksgiving cocktail is an Apple Cider Bourbon Sour.
 This seasonal spin on the traditional bourbon sour recipe incorporates the flavor of fall.
-With warm bourbon spices and sweet punchy apple cider, this whiskey drink makes for the perfect pairing for your turkey day festivities.
+With warm bourbon spices and sweet, punchy apple cider, this whiskey drink pairs perfectly with your turkey day festivities.

 And Martha Stewart doesn’t just have signature cocktail wisdom.
 She also offers some turkey-day advice with this cheesecloth substitute for turkey hack.